What to Look for in a Broadcasting School

 One very important aspect in finding the best schools for broadcasting is to decide what exactly about broadcasting appeals to you.
 Are you interested in television?
 Radio?
 Broadcasting via the internet?
 What exactly do you plan to do in the field?
 There are multiple roles both in front of the camera/microphone and behind the scenes that require very different skill sets, such as reporter, cameraman, producer, editor, writer, and many more.
 Each of these jobs can even vary wildly depending on the medium (radio, television, film, and web), the location, and the workplace.
 The more specifically international students know what they want to do within broadcasting, the more they can narrow their search to the specific schools and programs that offer that area of study.

 This hardly means that to find one of the top broadcasting schools in the US you need to decide on your career right now!
-If you're just generally interested in broadcasting and want to study all aspects of this exciting field, your first step is to check out the curricula of schools to make sure they offer such a holistic approach.
+If you're just generally interested in broadcasting and want to study all aspects of this exciting field, your first step is to check out the curricula of schools to make sure they offer a holistic approach.
 Any school with a "broadcasting" major is likely to give you this well-rounded perspective, but others such as "broadcast journalism" or programs nestled within other majors such as "communications" may only focus on some, not all, aspects of broadcasting.
 A well-rounded curriculum at the best schools for broadcasting will touch on all media involved in broadcasting – that's film/television, radio, and the internet – and expose you at least a little to all aspects of the broadcasting process, including writing, producing, editing, handling technology such as cameras and editing systems, and appearing in front of the camera and on the microphone.
 If you're looking for an all-inclusive broadcasting education and find a school that doesn't offer any of these things, tread very carefully.

 International students should also be aware that some of the best schools for broadcasting are not just those offering a conventional 2- or 4-year college experience.
 Especially if you're looking to streamline your broadcasting education without the other varied requirements common to a traditional university or college experience, consider a more specialized program just focusing on broadcasting.